 New to the Network?
 Or just losing track of the various leadership and policy transitions?
-With almost 40 years of activity, there is a lot to track.
+With more than 40 years of activity, there is a lot to track.
 The timeline below lays out the major events and changes in the Network’s history, with links to background documents, presentations and publications.

 - LTER Network Office receives continued funding for operation at the National Center for Ecological Analysis and Synthesis, UC Santa Barbara.